-We believe that excellence is a choice, a right and a way of life.
-Hence, the Trump Foundation aims to enable every student in Israel who is willing, to exercise their right to excellence and to learn mathematics and science at the highest level.
-Thus, they will be able to maximize their potential and open the door to a better future for themselves, their family and for the State of Israel.
-Human talent is Israel’s most important resource.
-Starting with the pioneers who made the desert bloom, followed by courageous soldiers who defended the nation, ground-breaking scientists, and entrepreneurs who built the “start-up nation”.
+We are convinced that excellence is a choice, a right and a way of life.
+We therefore aspire to enable every student in Israel who is willing and able, to learn mathematics and science at the highest level possible.
+We do so in order to help maximize a potential and to open the door for a better future for individuals, their families and the communities they live in, as well as for the prosperity of Israel.
+Human talent has always been Israel’s most valuable resource.
+The pioneers who made the desert bloom, followed by courageous soldiers who defended the nation, and then came ground-breaking scientists, and entrepreneurs who are creating our “start-up nation”.

-However, times have changed and this relative advantage is now imperiled.
-As a state built upon science and technology, Israel cannot allow itself low educational achievement in general, and a low bar of excellence in particular.
-This is a reality that cannot be accepted as fate.
-Therefore, Israel must close the gap in educational achievement in order to be better prepared heading into the second quarter of the 21st century.
-The Trump Foundation’s vision is to help Israel propel a national process to encourage and foster excellence in the fields of mathematics and the sciences.
-These are fields that produce scientific breakthroughs and enable innovative technological developments.
-They provide the basis for many solutions to 21st century challenges – in medicine, agriculture, security, and environmental protection.
+As a country built upon science and technology, Israel cannot suffice with low educational achievement and a low bar of excellence in particular.
+In order to help Israel to be better prepared heading into the second quarter of the 21st century, our vision is to propel a national endeavor to encourage and foster excellence in the fields of mathematics and the sciences.

 About the Trump Family